• Menu

 • While nearby Spinney Mountain State Park doesn’t have camping, Eleven Mile State Park does.
 It has lakeside campgrounds perfect for both tents and RVs and even some “backcountry” hike-in camping.

-Read about the Camping near Hartsel, around South Park.
+• Read about the camping near Hartsel and South Park.

-• Antero Reservoir, Spinney Mountain Reservoir, or Eleven Mile Reservoir are all great lakes to go fishing.
+• Antero Reservoir, Spinney Mountain Reservoir, and Eleven Mile Reservoir are all great lakes to go fishing.
 You can even boat at them, with Eleven Mile being the largest.

 • Follow the South Platte River around town and you’ll find spots to go fishing.
 It’s pretty easy to find, you’ll pass over the South Platte where Highway 9 meets with Highway 24, only a mile or so west of downtown Hartsel.